 Cloud Engineer

-Requirements: This varies based on which of the above skills areas you fall into, but overall, most cloud engineering roles demand at least a bachelors in computer science, information systems, software development or a related field.
+Requirements: This varies based on which of the above skill areas you fall into, but overall, most cloud engineering roles demand at least a bachelor's in computer science, information systems, software development, or a related field.
 Be sure to load up on cloud computing electives.

 Average Salary: $119,000